Technical support on the day

-- screenshots of error messages
+- Screenshots of error messages with time stamps.

-- photos of failed devices
+- Photos of failed devices.

-- evidence of an outage from your Internet Service Provider.
+- Evidence of an outage from your Internet Service Provider.

 The University may seek to substantiate applications using its own LMS and/or Zoom technical logs and examination incident reports and records.